MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/deploy-app-service-intro.md

 ms.custom: devx-track-java
 ---

-You'll use the [Maven Plugin for Azure App Service Web Apps](https://github.com/microsoft/azure-maven-plugins/blob/develop/azure-webapp-maven-plugin/README.md) to deploy a Java web application to a Linux Tomcat server in [Azure App Service](/azure/app-service/).
+You use the [Maven Plugin for Azure App Service Web Apps](https://github.com/microsoft/azure-maven-plugins/blob/develop/azure-webapp-maven-plugin/README.md) to deploy a Java web application to a Linux Tomcat server in [Azure App Service](/azure/app-service/).
 App Service provides a highly scalable, self-patching web app hosting service.

 If Maven isn't your preferred development tool, check out our similar tutorials for Java developers: